-As quantitative binding assay could not be performed by SPR due to the presence of high DMSO in the Lig9 buffer, an alternate robust MST technique was carried to evaluate the binding efficiency of Lig9 against SOD1 and the W32A mutant.
+As a quantitative binding assay could not be performed by SPR due to the presence of high DMSO in the Lig9 buffer, MST was carried to evaluate the binding efficiency of Lig9 against SOD1 and the W32A mutant.
 In MST, the binding affinity (Kd) is calculated based on the directional movement of molecules along a temperature gradient, and the protein-ligand interactions are measured using thermophoretic properties of the interacting molecules.
-The Lig9 compound binding to the native SOD1 results in the binding affinity of 5.7 ± 1.3 µM, suggesting that the discovered compound, Lig9 significantly binds to SOD1 (Figure 6(A)).
+The Lig9 compound binding to the native SOD1 results in the binding affinity of 5.7 ± 1.3 µM, suggesting that Lig9 significantly binds to SOD1 (Figure 6(A)).
 As expected, the W32A mutant yielded low binding with a Kd value of 1.2 ± 0.3 mM which suggest the importance of the Trp32 for making strong interaction with the ligand.

 Tryptophan oxidation assay

-Next, we assessed the effect of oxidation of Trp32 on the binding of Lig9 to SOD1, by using AAPH (2, 20-azobis (2-amidinopropane) dihydrochloride), a well-established pro-oxidant that selectively oxidized Trp residues.
-The AAPH derived free radicals induce the oxidation of Trp thereby quenching its fluorescence.
+Next, we assessed the effect of Lig9 binding on the oxidation of SOD1Trp32 using AAPH (2, 20-azobis (2-amidinopropane) dihydrochloride), a well-established pro-oxidant that selectively oxidizes Trp residues.
+The AAPH derived free radicals induce Trp oxidation thereby quenching its fluorescence.
 The kinetic profile of Trp oxidation was assessed by fluorescence spectroscopy.
-In the absence of ligands, SOD1 exhibited time-dependent increase in oxidation of Trp residues in the presence of AAPH, as indicated by lowered fluorescence.
+In the absence of ligands, SOD1 exhibited time-dependent increase in oxidation of Trp residues in the presence of AAPH, as indicated by reduced fluorescence.
 However, Lig9 showed significant inhibition of Trp oxidation (Figure 6(B)).
 The  –  stacking interaction of Lig9 with the Trp32 residue of SOD1 is indeed contributed more to the oxidation inhibition, in addition to the electrostatic interaction due to dihydroxy phenyl moiety of Lig9.

 Comparison between the Lig9 and SBL1 complexes

-We have recently reported the crystal structure of naphthalene-derived designed compound (SBL1) in complex with SOD1 (Kershaw et al., 2013; Manjula et al., 2018) (PDB Id: 5YTO).
+We have recently reported the crystal structure of a naphthalene-derived, designed compound (SBL1) in complex with SOD1 (Kershaw et al., 2013; Manjula et al., 2018) (PDB Id: 5YTO).
 The SBL1 molecule also binds near the Trp32 site.
-The naphthalene moiety exhibits  –  interactions with the indole ring of Trp32 (site 1), while the dihydroxy phenyl moiety is positioned in a small hydrophilic shallow pocket formed by the loop II connecting the -strands 2 and 3 (site 2).
-Notably, the present Lig9 complex structure suggested a new secondary hydrophilic site (site 2’) (described below).
-Comparison of Lig9 and SBL1 complexes indicates the binding modes of these compounds are similar; however, the interaction exerted by Trp32 with the naphthalene and phenanthridine moiety of SBL1 and Lig9, respectively, do not overlap atom to atom (Figure 7(A)).
+The naphthalene moiety exhibits  –  interactions with the indole ring of Trp32 (site 1), while the dihydroxy phenyl moiety is positioned in a small hydrophilic shallow pocket formed by the loop II connection of -strands 2 and 3 (site 2).
+Notably, the present Lig9 complex structure suggests a new secondary hydrophilic site (site 2’) (described below).
+Comparison of Lig9 and SBL1 complexes indicates the binding modes of these compounds are similar; however, the interaction exerted by Trp32 with the naphthalene and phenanthridine moiety of SBL1 and Lig9 respectively, do not overlap atom for atom (Figure 7(A)).
 Intriguingly, the positioning of the dihydroxy phenyl moiety and the phenyl benzoic acid moiety of SBL1 and Lig9, respectively, are different; but, both recognize hydrophilic regions.
 The side chain conformations of the binding site residues, including Trp32, also differ because of the changes in the interactions of both compounds.
-The side chain conformations of Lys23 and Lys30 are quite different in each case.
-The common boundary of the site 2 and site 2’ is defined by the orientation of the side chain of Lys30.
+The side-chain conformations of Lys23 and Lys30 are quite different in each case.
+The common boundary of the site 2 and site 2’ is defined by the orientation of the side-chain of Lys30.
 Minor rotational variations were found on the carboxylate heads of both Glu21 and Glu100.
-Glu100 is an important residue to make hydrophilic interactions with the moiety whether it is in site 2 or site 2’.
-Overall, our recently reported structure and the present structure revealed an alternative hydrophilic site (site 2’) which may need to be considered, besides the site 1 and site 2, when developing small molecules by computational studies.
+Glu100 is an important residue for hydrophilic interactions with the moiety whether it is in site 2 or site 2’.
+Overall, our recently reported structure and the present structure revealed an alternative hydrophilic site (site 2’) which may need to be considered, besides site 1 and site 2, when developing small molecules by computational studies.

 Comparison between the Lig9, aniline and Quinazoline complexes